Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_01/01_INTRO.md

 Days 1–3: One spread per day:

 01.1 Greatness Redefined (Matt 20:25–28; Mark 10:42–45)

-  * - Focus: Shift from top-down control to bottom-up service.
+* Focus: Shift from top-down control to bottom-up service.
-  * - Try today: Choose one hidden act that reduces someone else’s burden.
+* Try today: Choose one hidden act that reduces someone else's burden.

 01.2 Authority vs. Status (Matt 23:8–12)

-  - Focus: Untangles titles and true authority.
+* Focus: Untangles titles and true authority.
-  - Try tomorrow: Drop one honor-seeking habit; elevate someone else’s contribution.
+* Try tomorrow: Drop one honor-seeking habit; elevate someone else's contribution.

 01.3 Serving Presence (Luke 22:25–27)

-  - Focus: Presence as service rather than being served.
+* Focus: Presence as service rather than being served.
-  - Try next: Take the lower role in one interaction you'd usually reserve for a junior.
+* Try next: Take the lower role in one interaction you'd usually reserve for a junior.

 Days 4–6: Repeat any one practice daily; note what shifts in you and your context.

 Day 7: Review your notes; name one assumption about power that changed.
 If you go to a church service, notice how these ideas might show up there or change how you hear it.
 :::

 Editorial notes: